79. Mark Macarro

-Mark Macarro is the chairman of the Pechanga Band of Luiseño Indians, and is one of the most influential tribal voices in California.
-He is viewed as a leader within the tribal community, and many see him as a successor to the late Richard Milanovich, the late chair of the Agua Caliente Band of Cahuilla Indians, who died in 2012.
-Pechanga is a casino-owning tribe – they have a huge hotel casino in Temecula – with the resources to exert political clout in Sacramento, and as a funding source for campaigns and candidates.
-Over the past few years, the disputes over online poker have been at or near the top of tribal concerns, although that issue’s importance has dwindled – at least for now.
+Mark Macarro is the elected chairman of the Pechanga Band of Luiseño Indians, and is viewed as one of the most influential tribal voices in California.
+The Pechanga tribe runs the largest casino in California, but respect for Macarro stems from more than just that.
+He is seen as a sort of successor to Richard Milanovich, the late chair of the Agua Caliente Band of Cahuilla Indians, who died in 2012.
+Pechanga’s Temecula casino helps provide it with resources to exert political clout in Sacramento, and as a funding source for campaigns and candidates.
+Disputes over online poker have dominated tribal Capitol concerns for years.
 But in its place is a new gaming issue drawing the tribes’ attention: online sports betting.
-Legislation is being prepared to legalize sports betting in California and many of the casino-owning tribes are all but certain to be involved in negotiating the legislation.
+Legislation is being prepared to legalize sports betting in California, and many of the casino-owning tribes are all but certain to be involved in negotiating the legislation.